 CLICK HERE TO VIEW THE VICTORIA DERBY NOMINATIONS

-The premier staying classic for three-year-old fillies, the $1 million Kennedy Oaks, will spearhead a revamped third day of the Melbourne Cup Carnival at Flemington.
+The premier staying classic for three-year-old fillies, the $1 million Kennedy Oaks, spearheads the third day of the Melbourne Cup Carnival at Flemington.

 CLICK HERE TO VIEW THE KENNEDY OAKS NOMINATIONS